Dataset operations

 Distinct count

-Note: The functions for the list data type counts the values and the functions for the map data type counts the keys.
+Note: The functions for the list data type counts the values and t he functions for the map data type counts the keys.

 6. Click the Preview button and DataPrep will show a live preview of the pivot transformation.